 My Hypnosis Program for Test Taking will help you with memory recall, test taking anxiety and the confidence you need to pass your LSAT exam.

-My office is located in Cheshire, Connecticut, I also help many of my LSAT clients via my Skype and Tele-Hypnosis sessions which are equally as effective as visits at my office.
+My office is located in Cheshire, Connecticut, I also help many of my LSAT clients via video conferencing platforms like Zoom and Skype which are equally as effective as visits at my office.